Construction loans offer flexibility

 Right.
 You’re ready to build!
 Well, almost.
 Remember you have some other homework to do first.
 For instance, your building plans must be approved and a relevant building permit issued before we consider a loan.

 It can be a complicated process and, of course, no two construction projects are the same.
 Your Guide to Building or Renovating (PDF, 265KB) should answer many of your questions and our specialist bankers will be able to help you with the rest.
-While they mightn’t know all 1731 shades of white – or what’s best for your bathroom – their construction loan knowledge is considerable.
+While they might not know what’s best for your bathroom – their construction loan knowledge is considerable.